ArminJo/Ultimate-Battery-Tester/README.md

 ### Version 3.3.0
 - If powered by USB plotter pin logic is reversed, i.e. plotter output is enabled if NOT connected to ground.
 - Print also capacity at SwitchOffVoltageMillivolt if SwitchOffVoltageMillivoltLow was used for measurement.
-- In state detecting battery, you can toggle cutoff voltage between high, low and zero (0.1 V) with stop button.
+- In state detecting battery, you can toggle cutoff voltage between high, low and zero (50 mV) with stop button.
 - Fix bug for appending to compressed data.
 - Minor improvements.